pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 *A project to create an open, ubiquitous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.*

-In simpler words the idea is that any of us can join together and create a virtual market, in which others can tell what they have to offer and what they need.
-The market, or anyone for that matter, can propose deals, whereby one person gives an item to another who gives an item to a third etc. If everyone agrees to it, the deal can be secured into an electronic contract, signed by the different parties.
+The idea is that any of us can join together and create a virtual market, in which others can tell what they have to offer and what they need.
+The market, or anyone for that matter, can propose deals, whereby one person would give an item to another who gives an item to a third etc. If all parties concerned agrees to a deal, the deal gets secured into an electronic contract, signed by the different parties.

-*Hence our motto could be: "Securely exchange anything, anywhere, with everyone."*
+Hence our motto could be: *Securely exchange anything, anywhere, with anyone.*

 Why do this?
 ------------

-Solely money-based economy seems quite natural to all of us.
+This project is mainly technical.
+Yet, here are some motivations.
+A fixed money-based economy is one where goods or services are systematically exchanged against a fixed currency. for seems quite natural to all of us.
 Yet, taking a step back, it has a few downsides:

+-   It is often unclear who produces money and for what purpose.
+    Nowadays, are Central Banks producing the money, or Private Banks?
+-   It is often unclear whether money is spread out in an efficient way to start with.
 -   It triggers sometimes counter-productive wealth cumulation behaviours.
--   It is often unclear who controls/produces money and for what purpose.
-Nowadays, are Central Banks producing the money, or Private Banks?
 -   Whenever money runs out, many exchanges that could still have taken place, can no longer take place.
 -   Money favours deals in which the relative value of items is made